richardzcode/Journal-AWS-Amplify-Tutorial/step-05/README.md

 #### Reducers

 `reducers.js` defines Redux [Reducers](https://redux.js.org/basics/reducers).
-Let's build two reducers, then combine them into 'Jounal'.
+Let's build two reducers, then combine them into 'Journal'.

 Notice we don't use `Object.assign` in `switchUser` reducer like normal Redux examples.
 That was intentional.
 Becuase `Object.assign` does not copy methods, which we need later.